Eco Tips: Swopping to a plant based diet

 People often comment, ‘I am concerned about the climate crisis but I don’t know what to do!’

-There is a whole range of things we can do, from at one end changing our lifestyle to making acts of civil disobedience.
+There is a whole range of things we can do, from at one end changing our lifestyle, right through to making acts of civil disobedience at the other.
 To say this is a range is not to say it is a progression and that having started with changes to lifestyle one must then progress down the line to acts of civil disobedience.
 Nor is it to say that either end of the range is better or more worthwhile.
 However from the viewpoint of integrity one hopes that those who engage in campaigning and actions are also prepared to adapt their lifestyles.

 Within each type of activity there will again be a range of responses.
 People choosing to change their diet for example may choose to have a meat free day each week or to become fully vegan.